bacherfl/knative-workshop/02-eventing/k8s/README.md

 In order to be able to work with the platform events, we need to grant some rights:

 ```
-k apply -f 010-serviceaccount.yaml
+kubectl apply -f 010-serviceaccount.yaml
 ```

 The source itself sends _all_ events to the broker.
-Later we will filter on exactly that time to route only these events to the consumer.
+Later we will filter on exactly that type to route only these events to the consumer.

 ```
-k apply -f 020-k8s-events.yaml
+kubectl apply -f 020-k8s-events.yaml
 ```

 ## Routing of events